hanumantharao19/devops_mhr_documents/kubernetes.md

  - kubectl config view
 ################################
 # create EKS Cluster Using EKSCTL and connect on linux machine
+## prerequisites
+- Frist we need to create a linux server in aws and crete user in aws and provide admin access to that user. create aws access key and secret keys for that user
 ## step1) Install aws cli in linux
 ```
 sudo dnf install python3-pip